DmitryBondarenko1/solid-spoon/Console.md

 Note that along with Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.

+You can always return to default color setting by clicking **Reset** in the top right corner of the menu.

 **Running Console**

 Let's have a look at what you have just set up and run a simple Java "Hello World" application with console output.
 After clicking **Run** in the main menu, you see a console with the application output at the bottom of the IntelliJ IDEA main screen.
 Note that all console messages are highlighted in accordance with the settings you have made.